bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 **Next**, create an index for each of the resulting sorted `.bam` files using `samtools index`.
 As before, you can do this in a new `for` loop in your bash script or in the same `for` loop as the previous two steps.

-At the end of this step, you should have 10 sorted `.bam` files and their corresponding `.bam.bai` indices.<br><br>
+At the end of this step, you should have 10 sorted `.bam` files and their corresponding `.bam.bai` indices.

 #### **Step 2.5**: Visualize your alignments

 Open IGV and set the SacCer3 genome as the reference.
 Load the sample `A01_09` in IGV ("File" -> "Load from File...").
 Zoom in far enough to see the reads and scan through some alignments.

-1. Does the depth of coverage appear to match that which you estimated in Step 1.3?
+**Question 2.4**: Does the depth of coverage appear to match that which you estimated in Step 1.3?
 Why or why not?

-2. Set your window to "chrI:113,113-113,343" (paste that string in the search bar and click enter).
+**Question 2.5**: Set your window to `chrI:113113-113343` (paste that string in the search bar and click enter).
 How many SNPs do you observe in this window?
 Are there any SNPs about which you are uncertain?
 Explain your answer.

-3. Set your window to "chrIV:825,548-825,931".
+**Question 2.6**: Set your window to `chrIV:825548-825931`.
 What is the position of the SNP in this window?
 Does this SNP fall within a gene?

-### Exercise 3: Variant calling and annotation
+### Exercise 3: Variant discovery and genotyping

 Now that you've aligned the sequencing reads to the reference genome, you can call genetic variants across the yeast strains.
 The most widely used program for this purpose is called GATK.
-I am confident that you could figure out how to use it given enough time, but we would spend the whole class debugging esoteric details of this specific program.
-To save you the effort, I therefore went ahead and called variants on the BAM files another program called FreeBayes, followed by a bit of quality filtering and adjustment of formatting:
+I am confident that you could figure out how to use GATK given enough time, but we would spend the whole class debugging esoteric details of this specific program.
+To save you the effort, I therefore went ahead and called variants using an alternative program called FreeBayes, followed by a bit of quality filtering and adjustment of formatting.

+That file can be obtained via Dropbox [here](https://www.dropbox.com/scl/fi/9kpzomh4uor2z5z7q5i82/biallelic.vcf?rlkey=mc2m37gnntajiptp51cvwb28x&dl=0).
+If you are curious how it was generated, please see the following code, which you are welcome to (but not required) replicate on your own computer.

 ```
+# generate a list of the bam files
 ls *.bam > bamListFile.txt

+# run FreeBayes to discover variants
 freebayes -f sacCer3.fa -L bamListFile.txt --genotype-qualities -p 1 > unfiltered.vcf

+# the resulting VCF file is unfiltered, meaning that it contains low-confidence calls and also has some quirky formatting, so the following steps use a software suite called vcflib to clean up the VCF

+# filter the variants based on their quality score and remove sites where any sample had missing data
-vcffilter -f "QUAL > 20" unfiltered.vcf > filtered.vcf
+vcffilter -f "QUAL > 20" -f "AN > 9" unfiltered.vcf > filtered.vcf

+# FreeBayes has a quirk where it sometimes records haplotypes rather than individual variants; we want to override this behavior
-vcfallelicprimitives -kg filtered.vcf > decomposed_filtered.vcf
+vcfallelicprimitives -kg filtered.vcf > decomposed.vcf

+# in very rare cases, a single site may have more than two alleles detected in your sample; while these cases may be interesting, they may also reflect technical errors and also pose a challenge for parsing the data, so I opted to remove them
+vcfbreakmulti decomposed.vcf > biallelic.vcf

 ```

-That file can be obtained here: https://www.dropbox.com/scl/fi/cuk8g4p4wu5atelh0y9y1/biallelic_decomposed_filtered.vcf?rlkey=a3dshq66t0wqycgfzxnqn54gg&dl=0

 ### Exercise 3: Exploratory data analysis

-Now that you've discovered variants in these strains and annotated their predicted functional effects, you'd like to do some basic exploratory analysis of the patterns you observe in the VCF.
+Now that you have discovered and genotyped variants in your samples, you would like to do some basic exploratory analysis of the patterns you observe in the VCF.

 You will be creating figures that explore the following features of the data:
-1. The distribution of read depth across sample genotypes
-2. The distribution of genotyping quality across samples genotypes
-3. The allele frequency spectrum of the discovered variants
+- The allele frequency spectrum of the discovered variants
+- The distribution of read depth across sample genotypes

-Create an empty `variation_analysis.py` script now where you'll be doing the analyses in the next steps.<br><br>
+Create an empty `ex3.py` script now where you'll be doing the analyses in the next steps.<br><br>

-#### **Step 3.0**: Parse the VCF file
+#### **Step 3.1**: Parse the VCF file

-For these analyses, you'll have to parse the filtered/biallelic VCF you generated in Step 2.4.
+For these analyses, you'll have to parse the VCF file that we provided.
 If you can find a python library that handles VCF parsing, you're welcome to use it, but it may be easier to simply use the following structure:

 ```
 for line in open(<vcf_file_name>):